 Does your loved one suffer from persistent insomnia?
 Perhaps you’ve tried several sleep-promoting measures, all to no avail.
 Are you considering medication, but unsure if it’s the right decision?
-Here, Home Care Assistance in San Antonio, TX, presents what medical authorities say about drug-induced sleep for seniors.
+Here, In home care San Antonio, TX, presents what medical authorities say about drug-induced sleep for seniors.

 How Prescription Drugs Add Up